AleoNet/snarkOS/README.md

 - Ensure ports `4132/tcp` and `3032/tcp` are open on your router and OS firewall.
 - Ensure snarkOS is started using `./run-client.sh` or `./run-miner.sh`.

+### 3. I can't generate a new address ###

+- Before running the command above (`snarkos experimental new_account`) try `source ~/.bashrc`
+- Also double check the spelling of `snarkos`.
+Note the directory is `/snarkOS`, the command is `snarkos`

+### 4. Can I coordinate mining across multiple machines/instances of snarkOS? ###

+- Yes.
+Just spin up multiple instances of snarkOS across multiple machines (not the same machine) and input the same miner address.
+At the moment, Aleo does not integrate with any other mining pool protocols (like [stratum](https://braiins.com/stratum-v2)).
+But if anyone wants to implement, please apply for a grant!

 ## 5. Command Line Interface